Experts' Guide to Couponing

 If you want to send coupons to military families, bear in mind that store coupons are very unlikely to be redeemable overseas.
 Only manufacturer coupons will be of any use.

 Certain sorts of expired coupons are more in demand than others.
-Popular types are things like baby and food coupons, least popular are coupons for things like medical supplies and pets.
+Popular types are things like baby and food coupons, and the least popular are coupons for things like medical supplies and pets.

 I'm frugal.
 I'm not a very acquisitive woman.
 I never waste food.
 If you prepare your own food, you engage with the world, it tastes alive.
 It tastes good.— Vivienne Westwood